LucvandenBrand/Tiled2GBA/README.md

 You can use the `--help` command for more information.

 ## Development
-This project is written in C++ and contains a very simple [CMake](https://cmake.org/) file to help you compile it.
-Without an IDE like CLion (greatly recommended!) you can build this project by calling:
+This project is divided in two subfolders: `converter` for converting Tiled files, and `player` for playing the converted maps on the GBA.

+### Converter
+The converter comes with a handy `CMake` file.
+Building the converter is done by going into the `converter` folder and executing the following commands:

 1. `mkdir build`
 2. `cd build`